Stroh-M/Potions-Master/README.md

-u can clone this repository by
+You can see the website bu cloning it by doing ```git clone https://github.com/Stroh-M/Potions-Master.git```